Samba-canção: History

 It appeared after the World War II, at the end of the 1940s, and practically disappeared in the middle of the 1960s when majority of composers began to present their songs without category denomination.
 The name is somewhat arbitrary, adopted by the music industry, that is, publishers and record companies, and some composers.
 Like many popular songs of the world, Samba-canção (plural 'sambas-canções')'s principal theme is the love relationship, typically moaning for a lost love.
 Tempo is moderate or a little slower.
 The denomination suggests that the song is more sophisticated, less earthy, than ordinary samba songs.

 Composition

 It has, in most cases, two parts.
 They are repeated totally.
-Almost always it has a small introduction (no lyrics here) and sometimes short additional ending (coda).
+It almost always has a small instrumental introduction, and sometimes a short additional ending (coda).
 Frequently in the repetition, the first part is played by musicians and the second sung.
 The musical accompaniment can be anything, from piano solo or guitar duet to jazz-style big band or philharmonic orchestra.
 In these cases, samba rhythm was provided mainly by a drum player.

-It always maintained Brazilian flavor, more or less, but strongly influenced by American popular songs in every way.
+It maintains a Brazilian flavor, more or less, but is strongly influenced by American popular songs in every way.
 Some were influenced by Argentine-Uruguayan tango and Cuban-Mexican bolero.

-Under the denomination 'Samba-canção' there has been many hit tunes and several of them has got the 'classic' or 'standard' status in the history of Brazilian popular music.
-But the name is obsolete nowadays.
-Because the public preferred to call them only samba and today they are just a part of MPB.
+Under the denomination 'Samba-canção' there have been many hit tunes.
+Several have the 'classic' or 'standard' status in the history of Brazilian popular music.
+The name has become obsolete because the public prefers to call them sambas.
+Today they are a part of MPB.